ebinbellini/ebin-bubbl/README.md

 This is a system info popup program.
 It can show volume %, brightness %, mic on/off, sound on/off, battery saving mode on/off.
 It can easily be extended to show other things.
+Below is a demonstration of how it looks.

 ![example of ebin-bubbl being used](./example.png)